Before I get into the Excel vs Google Sheets debate, there is something you need to know.

-However, keep in mind that the target segment that uses Google Sheets are mostly freelancers teachers students and small businesses, so they are not overly reliant on automation as compared to people who use Excel.
+However, keep in mind that the target segment that uses Google Sheets is mostly freelancers, teachers, students, and small businesses, so they are not overly reliant on automation compared to people who use Excel.

 A lot of automation in Google Sheets is actually done using third-party tools such as Zapier.

 Advanced Functionalities (Add-ins)

 Why: Excel has more Microsoft supported add ons while Google Sheets relies on third-party apps